CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 	hello[,2]
 	hello$letters

 **ATOMIC VECTORS** are vectors which cannot be simplified anymore, and therefore "$" cannot be used on them.
 Yes, this error happens a lot.
 Yes, it is frustrating.
+Good luck.

 Likewise, columns are rows can be removed using "-" as a modifier